Skip to main content

 • Open the published figure document

-• Click the Create New Revision button
+• Click the Create New Revision button at the bottom of the page

 • A new draft revision is created with the next revision number